bareos/bareos/manuals/en/developers/mempool.md

     void close_memory_pool();

-to free all unused memory retained in the Bacula memory pool.
+to free all unused memory retained in the Bareos memory pool.
 Note, any memory not returned to the pool via free\_pool\_memory() will not be released by this call.